h4cc/AliceFixturesBundle/README.md

 Follow the 'dev-master' branch for latest dev version.
 But i recommend to use more stable version tags if available.

-After that, add the Bundle to your Kernel:
+After that, add the Bundle to your Kernel, most likely in the "dev" or "test" environment.
 ```php
 <?php
 // app/AppKernel.php